ibm-cloud-docs/vpc/vpc_image_from_volume.md

 * Instances must be in an available state.
 * Unattached boot volumes are not supported.
 * Images must be created from a primary boot volume.
 Data volumes are not supported.
+* Boot volumes used as the source for new encrypted images must have 100 GB capacity.
+For more information, see [Troubleshooting custom images](/docs/vpc?topic=vpc-ifv-troubleshooting-custom-images).
+* You can't create an image from an encrypted boot volume that's not 100 GB.
+The operation will be blocked.

 ## Options for creating an image from a volume
 {: #vpc-ifv-procedures}